Ecology MRes

 Facilities

-The School of Natural and Environment Sciences has an array of facilities.
-This includes laboratories for you to carry out your research project.
+The School of Natural and Environment Sciences has an outstanding range of facilities to support your studies including laboratories for you to carry out your research project.

-A mere 10 minutes cycle ride from NU campus is Gosforth Nature Reserve.
-This protected area comprises many habitats and management strategies for carrying out ecological monitoring.
+Just 10 minutes from campus is Gosforth Nature Reserve.
+This protected area has many habitats and management strategies for carrying out ecological monitoring.

 We study live marine animals at our Dove Marine Laboratory in Cullercoats.
-With a live aquarium on-site, you’ll examine a range of wildlife to study.
+With a live aquarium on-site, you’ll examine and study a range of wildlife.

-Our research vessel, The Princess Royal, is a floating laboratory.
-It is an integral part of your learning experience at Newcastle.
+Our research vessel, the Princess Royal, is an integral part of your learning experience at Newcastle.
 Activities on the vessel range from oceanographic characterisation of river plumes to remote camera surveys of offshore habitats.

 Fees and funding